 This is what we are all after.
 Making money with your blog!
 Since you don’t have to follow the course in chronological order, this is the section a lot of you will be heading to first!

 In the first section Jenny explains the different type of paid work available and share links to different websites where you can find paid work.

-The next section give you quite a short list of what you need in your media kit to attract potential customers.
+The next section gives you quite a brief list of what you need in your media kit to attract potential customers.
 The list may be short, but it does require a bit of work!
 Luckily, Jenny also supplies you with a template for Pinterest that makes things easier!

 Jenny also explains how to work out your rates (including a template with sample ideas for packages) and ways to diversify your income!

 In this section we learn about Affiliate Marketing.
 What it is, networks you can join and a video about the secrets of making it work for you.

 9. Hosting and Running Secret Giveaways Secrets